MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 |NdisSystemActiveProcessorCount|[**KeGetCurrentProcessorNumberEx**](https://msdn.microsoft.com/library/windows/hardware/ff552076) (kernel)|
 |NdisWriteRegisterUchar|[**WDF_WRITE_REGISTER_UCHAR**](https://msdn.microsoft.com/library/windows/hardware/dn265684)|

-In some cases, you may be forced to call an NDIS API, because there is no equivalent in WDF, or because it would be difficult to refactor the code at this moment.
-In that case, you can use NetAdapterWdmGetNdisHandle to get back an NDIS_HANDLE that works in many NDIS APIs as if it were a handle for an NDIS 6 miniport adapter.
-Example:
+In cases with no WDF equivalent, you can call [**NetAdapterWdmGetNdisHandle**](netadapterwdmgetndishandle.md) to retrieve an NDIS_HANDLE that works in many NDIS APIs as if it were a handle for an NDIS 6 miniport adapter.
+For example:

 ```Management
 NdisGetRssProcessorInformation(NetAdapterWdmGetNdisHandle(NetAdapter), . . .);